 Let us examine how we know e and m.
 JJ Thomson's electron deflection experiment was the first to deliver e/m.
 JJ also did an oil-drop experiment to reveal quantized charge at e.
 Therefore JJ gave us m.
 Back then, charge was assumed to be quantized in solids as well as free space.
 But take notice.
 We know e, independently of m only in experiments upon a relatively large mass, like in the oil drop experiment.
 In a large mass, an ensemble effect can rally the charges toward threshold_e such that we will only see multiples of e.
 A similar argument can be applied to the Faraday constant.
 Similarly for shot noise.
 We have witnessed the illusion of quantization.
 Charge need not be quantized in free space.
-Looking back to the equations of our key experiments we now take e, m, and h as maxims, whereby charge, mass, and action need not be quantized in free space.
+Looking back to the equations of our key experiments, we now take e, m, and h as maxima, whereby charge, mass, and action need not be quantized in free space.
 Indeed, Planck proposed that his action constant was a threshold in 1911.
 The concept of thresholding will work everywhere quantization has been applied.
 We are not throwing out quantum mechanics altogether.
 However, by assigning the wave-function to an abstract probability, quantum mechanic suffers from macroscopic wave-function collapse, and all that weirdness you hear-tell about.
 The distinction between quantum mechanics and the threshold model is demonstrated by the unquantum effect.
-My theory and experiment say that a microscopic wave-function growth-discontinuity is at play instead of the idea of a macroscopic wave-function collapse-discontinuity.
+My theory and experiments call for reversing the idea of the wave-collapse disconuity.
+A microscopic accumulation discontinuity happens instead of a macroscopic collapse discontinuity.
 ER 2021.